$R^3_{\lambda}$ inspired black holes: Noncommutative space, (blurred) delta function and EFE

 Note that $\tilde{\rho}$ in \eqref{rho0} is dimensionless, a dimensional one will be denoted $\rho$.
 Since the rest of calculations will be done using the ordinary (not NC) calculus, we will normalize $\rho$ with respect to ordinary integration instead of trace norm, yielding

-In the paper by P. Nicolini \cite{Nicolini}, which served as a main inspiration for ours, a similar line of reasoning was used.
-The starting point was a two dimensional NC space and the resulting density was generalized into three dimensional only afterwards, yielding $\rho \propto e^{ - \frac{r^2}{\lambda^2}}$.
-As we have shown, a direct three dimensional derivation based on \eqref{NCrel} gives different result.
+In the paper by P. Nicolini \cite{Nicolini}{}, which served as a main inspiration for ours, a similar line of reasoning was used.
+However, the starting point was a two dimensional NC space and the resulting density was generalized into three dimensional only afterwards, yielding $\rho \propto e^{ - r^2/ \lambda_{2D}^2}$.
+As we have shown, a direct three dimensional derivation based on \eqref{NCrel} gives a different proportionality \eqref{rho}.

+Models that do not postulate a NC structure of the underlying space can also lead to a "blurred delta" distribution.
+For example in the aforementioned papers on regular black holes it is assumed that $\rho \propto e^{ - r^3 / r_0^3}$, which is being motivated by the vacuum polarization in a gravitational field.